ShawonAshraf/audio-chat-rs/README.md

 OPENAI_API_KEY=sk-your-openai-api-key-goes-here
 ```

-Run the Server
+### server

 ```bash
 cargo run
 ```

+This will start the server will start on 0.0.0.0:8000.

+### browser

-The server will start on 0.0.0.0:8000.
-Open in BrowserNavigate to http://localhost:8000 in your browser.
+Navigate to http://localhost:8000 in your browser.
 Click "Connect", then "Start Recording" to begin.